Herbed Chicken Terrine

-Method of making Chicken Terrine
+Method of making Herbed Chicken Terrine

 The chicken mince should be at ambient temperature.
-Whiz the chicken mince in a food processer or blender along with extra virgin olive oil, garlic, ginger and green chillies to combine the ingredients well.
+Whiz the chicken mince in a food processor or blender along with extra virgin olive oil, garlic, ginger and green chillies to combine the ingredients well.
 Add salt, red chilli flakes and dried herb mix.
 Mix well.

 Shape the chicken mince to resemble a log.
-Place this on enough aluminium foil to go around twice (i.e. double wrap it) and seal tightly on the sides as well.
+Place this on enough aluminum foil to go around twice (i.e. double wrap it) and seal tightly on the sides as well.
 Double wrapping the chicken terrine log ensures that no water enters the package while steaming. *I have used double foil to roll the chicken mince in to a log for steaming.
 You could use a loaf tin and seal it with foil before steaming.